Why I Teach English in Three Stages from Grade 5 to High School

 What Students Start to Notice:

-- Natural Conversation: Students learn to use school grammar patterns in natural conversation
+- Students start using school grammar patterns in real conversation

-- Confidence Building: I help overcome teenage shyness so students become active speakers
+- I help students past teenage shyness so they speak up

-- High School Preparation: Early development of skills needed for high school entrance exams
+- Early work on the skills needed for high school entrance exams

 How I Support Your Child:

-- Conversation practice connected to school textbooks maximizes learning benefits
+- Conversation practice connected to their school textbooks

 - Pair work and group activities help reduce speaking anxiety